 Importance of Filing Annual Return

-Filing the Annual Return is an important part of the business.
+Filing the Annual Return is an integral part of the business.
 Not only is it a statutory requirement, but it also builds trust and confidence among the company stakeholders.
 Below are the reasons that show the importance of filing an Annual Return:

 Do all Companies have to file Annual Returns?